Be careful of memorised sentences in your writing.

 Another reason why I advise not writing them is that they look like they have been memorised.
 The examiner is looking out for memorised statements and sentences.
 You could lose points on this in task response and lexical resource.
 To put it simply, you have to use your own words.
 The IELTS examiners are looking at how you can use language naturally and coherently.

-Examples of memorised or ‘cliche’ phrases in an introduction:
+Memorised or ‘cliche’ phrases in an introduction:

 I will argue both points and present my opinion.